samerkour/DDD-CQRS-SampleProject/README.md

 This is a open-source project written in .NET Core 6.0

 This sample project demonistrate most common used technologies to develop large scale and distrebusted software systems.

+it implements the below model to simulate CRUD Actions:

+Customer {
+	Firstname
+	Lastname
+	DateOfBirth
+	PhoneNumber
+	Email
+	BankAccountNumber
+}

 ## Technologies and Architecture: